A brainstorming session with the team is always a learning experience.

-This session taught us an important thing – asking questions (sometimes silly even) helps in making product / application better and that is what matters at the end.
+We also learned an important thing – asking questions (even silly sometimes) helps in making product / application better and that is what matters at the end.

-I want to support my point with this article.
+I want to support my point with the following article.

 Being a tester, we know how the real world works when it comes to delivery and timeline pressure.